nikolayg/nikgrozev-website/_posts/blog/2014-03-21-java-8-in-a-nutshell.md

 # Introduction and Installation

 Oracle has [officially released JDK 8](https://blogs.oracle.com/thejavatutorials/entry/jdk_8_is_released), featuring long-awaited language features like lambdas and a new Date-Time API.
-This posts gives a brief overview of the new functional programming features in Java.
+This post gives a brief overview of the new functional programming features in Java.

 The latest JDK 8 can be downloaded and installed from